cpske/ISP/agile/agile.md

 ## Agile Practice Exam

-[Sample Questions from agileexams.com](https://www.agileexams.com/sample/) many of them just about knowing the names of things.
+[Sample Questions from agileexams.com](https://www.agileexams.com/sample/) many of them just knowing the names of things (poor questions -- understanding the *meaning* and *reason* is more important).

 ## Learn More